kazzkiq/darkmode/README.md

 const isDarkMode = isDark();

 onUpdate((isDark) => {
-  // isDark can be true or false
+  // isDark will be true or false
 });
 ```